How to have class discussions with elementary students

 How younger students can benefit from Kialo Edu discussions

-Kialo Edu discussions are designed to work with all different age groups.
-You might also find certain features useful for younger students.
+Kialo discussions are designed to work with all different age groups.
+Below are certain features that are useful for younger students.

 When exploring debate topics in our templates library, you can browse by age to make sure the content is suitable.
 All background information and starter claims are written to be age-appropriate in terms of language, reading difficulty, and content.
 In addition to that, teachers can easily customize these templates to best fit their class needs.

-Managed Accounts
+2. Managed Accounts for easy sign-in

 Teachers can set up and control students’ accounts with our Managed Accounts.
 This is particularly useful when it comes to forgotten passwords (and usernames for that matter)!